One important marker of a Transformative Election is how obvious, and how early, a path to victory can be seen.

 but that's a flaw that can be fixed.

-A thematic campaign works best when a new Thesis is being born and after it's accepted.
-A programmatic campaign works best when you're in opposition.
-By running a thematic campaign, Obama makes an important contrast clear.
+A thematic campaign works best when a new Thesis is being born and after it’s accepted.
+A programmatic campaign works best when you’re in

 Time will tell, but right now Obama is s closer to being the Internet candidate than his rivals.
 That's what is giving his candidacy lift.